-ndicator #: 1 Indicator: Increase treatment completion rate for outpatient clients with primary, secondary, or tertiary opioid use disorder.
-Baseline Measurement: FY16: 55% First-year target/outcome measurement: FY20: 67% Second-year target/outcome measurement: FY22: 69% Data Source: 1 from all Division funded MH and SA providers and reported in WCIS.
-Through contract, all ding treatment completion.
-On review of semi-annual review and annual review of providers die required to provide data mela rtfalls.
-Upon a call or meeting with the provider, the Division works to review other types of ls are dropping out of treatment or transferring to other programs.
+ndicator #: 1 ndicator: Increase treatment completion rate for outpatient clients with primary, secondary, or tertiary opioid use disorder.
+Baseline Measurement: FY16: 55% First-year target/outcome measurement: FY20: 67% Second-year target/outcome measurement: FY22: 69% Data Source: providers are required to provide data inclu from all Division funded MH and SA providers and reported in WCIS.
+Through contract, all iding treatment completion.
+On review of semi-annual review and annual review of rtfalls.
+Upon a call or meeting with the provider, the Division works to review other types of the are dropping out of treatment or transferring to other programs. discharge statuses to determine if individua is are dropping out of treatment of transferring to other programs.